-Dementia.
 Take dementia as an example.
-If my elderly uncle has lost most of his memory, is he still himself?
+My elderly uncle may be happy.
+However, what if he has lost most of his memory: is he still himself?
 What if his memory is great but his personality has changed and he is ill-tempered and abusive?
-What if a sunny individual becomes lost in depression – has she lost her Self?
+And what if a sunny individual becomes lost in depression: has she lost her Self?

 Self is a topic that has attracted both psychologists and philosophers.
 Recently psychologists Nina Strohminger and Shaun Nichols conducted a series of experiments to tease out what makes the self, Self.
 You can find a brief summary in Science, a longer one from Matt Briggs, and the complete research paper.

 In online interviews, the researchers presented 148 American men and women with a story.
 They described Jim, a man whose head is injured in a car accident, but whose life is saved by a new surgery.
 The doctors simply replace the damaged parts of Jim’s brain with cryogenically stockpiled brain tissue.
 All the proper connections are made, and Jim’s psychological responses are tested.

 The interviewees are asked whether the transplant recipient is still Jim in the following instances:

 - He thinks and acts the same as before the accident.

 - “Agnosia”: He acts the same except that he has lost his ability to recognize the objects that he sees.

 - “Apathy”: He acts the same except that he has become apathetic, has lost all his desires.

 - “Amnesia”: He acts the same except that he has lost all his memories.